Matt Burgess

 Speaking Topics - List up to 5 specific topics or titles, each separated by a semicolon: Depolarizing climate change in the United States; How much will the Earth warm this century, and what does it mean for the economy?; What slowing economic growth means for the climate and society; Guided civic revival: How good incentives and a strong civic center can save our democracy and our planet; Free minds on campus: how students and administrators can create a healthy campus conversation

-Blackout Dates (Dates speaker is unavailable, Date/Month/Year): It varies by week and semester.
+Blackout Dates (Dates speaker is unavailable, Days/Month/Year): It varies by week and semester.

 Distance Willing to Travel: Any/No Limits to Travel Radius